kaxp/Media-Application/README.md

 <img src="Images/Media1.png" height="500">

-2> The Detailed Page is this when you click on "Your Name Movie".
+2> The Detailed Page is this when you click on "Your Name" Movie.

 <img src="Images/Media1.1.png" height="500">